Funko Fusion: Development

 10:10 Games is a British video game development studio based in Warrington, United Kingdom.
 The company was co-founded by Jon Burton and Arthur Parsons in July 2021.
 Burton joined Parsons after leaving his position as creative director at Traveller's Tales in 2019.
 The company had joined Women in Games as their Corporate Ambassador in March 2022.
 Later that year, the company formed a partnership with Warrington and Vale Royal College.
 Design director and co-founder Arthur Parsons gave a live brief at the college in June 2024.
 The game is developed using Unreal Engine 5.

 The development of a Funko video game was revealed by 10:10 Games and Funko.
 This was announced in July 2022 at San Diego Comic-Con.
 The game released on September 13, 2024.

 Reception

 Critical reception

-Funko Fusion received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+Funko Fusion received 54%, ie "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 15% of critics.

 IGN gave the game a "bad" rating of 4 out of 10, stating: "Funko Fusions dull combat and repetitive missions means that just like your Funko Pop collection, it's probably best left on the shelf."